glpi-project/glpi/README.txt

 II) Get and install the files

-1) Delete your previous GLPI directory

-2) Download the last tarball on the download ("Télécharger" in french) section of the website of the GLPI project (http://glpi.indepnet.org).
+1) Download the last tarball on the download ("Télécharger" in french) section of the website of the GLPI project (http://glpi.indepnet.org).

-3) Uncompress the GLPI tarball where the previous one was.
+2) Uncompress the GLPI tarball where the previous one was.

-4) Change acces rights to the following directory (add write access) :
+3) Change acces rights to the following directory (add write access) :

 -[your_http_root/]glpi/backups/dump
 -[your_http_root/]glpi/glpi/config/